-The L1VPN Working Group would like to take this opportunity to inform
+The L1VPN Working Group would like to take this opportunity to inform ITU-T

-solutions for Layer One VPNs.
+Layer One VPNs.

 The L1VPN Working Group was chartered in the summer of this year.
 You can see

 the details of the scope of work for the working group at

 The working group is discussing two documents:

 Y.1312 and Y.1313.
 The purpose of this framework is to aid

 in developing and standardizing protocols and mechanisms to support

 interoperable L1VPNs.
 The document examines motivations for L1VPNs, high level

 models that might be used to build L1VPNs.

-provides an applicability analysis on the use of Generalized
+provides an applicability analysis on the use of Generalized Multiprotocol

-satisfy the requirements of Layer 1 Virtual Private Networks (L1VPNs).
+of Layer 1 Virtual Private Networks (L1VPNs).
 In addition, this document

 identifies areas where additional protocol extensions or procedures are needed

 to satisfy the requirements of L1VPNs, and provides guidelines for potential

 meet the requirements identified here

 and in the framework document, this document will convert to being a simple

 The working group believes that these two documents are largely stable, and is

 (i.e. no routing) between CE and PE in the network.

 Two Internet-Drafts currently exist in support of the protocol extensions

 describes an operational model using either provisioning or a VPN

 auto-discovery mechanism and defines signaling extensions for the L1VPN Basic

 defines a BGP-based auto-discovery mechanism for Layer One VPNs that allows

 ports attached to CEs member of the same VPN.

 The working group is likely to adopt work items based on these Internet-Drafts

 in the near future.

 A further work item to provide an OSPF-based auto-discovery mechanism is being

 developed but is not available at this time.

 Lastly, the working group is now begining to discuss prefered solutions and

 The L1VPN Working Group would like to encourage the involvement of all

 interested parties through the open mailing list.
 Subscription details can be

 found at the charter page

 The review and feedback of Study Group 13 on any of this work would also be

 (L1VPN Working Group co-chairs)